-Two weeks after the wedding: Disk of high res. images (if ordered) in mail
+Two weeks after the wedding: Thumb drive of high res. images (if ordered) in mail

 This is super-fast turn-around by industry standards.
 Not every photographer will be able to deliver images this fast.
-But I don't see any reason why a photographer should take more than one month, at the most, to deliver online proofs.
+But I don't see any reason why a photographer (except possibly one who shoots film) should take more than one month, at the most, to deliver online proofs.
 Do your research, so you don't end up as one of the horror stories.

 Photographers, manage your clients' expectations and be responsible business owners.
 Brides, prioritize good service when interviewing photographers and find out what you can expect from them after your wedding.
 In doing so, we will put an end to the horror stories and hopefully, live happily ever after :).

 If you found this post helpful, please pass it on using the Facebook and Twitter sharing buttons below.
 I would also love to hear your thoughts in the comments!